-The Westpac Airpoints World MasterCard is a high-end Air New Zealand Airpoints earning Mastercard with a $390 annual fee.
-The card comes with complimentary travel insurance, waived joining fees for Koru Club membership, plus Priority Pass and World MasterCard benefits.
+Westpac have 400 bonus Airpoints Dollars on offer with the Airpoints World Mastercard.
+This is a high-end Airpoints Dollars earning card, and comes with complimentary travel insurance, waived joining fees for Koru Club membership, plus Priority Pass and World Mastercard benefits.

 - Earn 1 Air New Zealand Airpoints Dollar for every $65 on domestic spend, and 1 Airpoints Dollar for every $50 on overseas spend.